Topological entropy of stationary three-dimensional turbulence: Theory

+where $d_\nu, \theta_\nu$ and $\phi_\nu$ are respectively the separation distance, polar angle and azimuthal angle characterizing the tracer pair at the time index $\nu$.
+The ratio of pair separations at any two consecutive times then defines the scaling function $f_\nu$: \begin{widetext}

-We can now proceed with this idea and track the length of a material line composed of $n$ tracer pairs, each initially separated by a distance $d_0$ over an arbitrary interval of time $\mathcal{T} = m \tau\; (m\gg 1)$ as shown in Fig. \ref{fig:fig1}.
+\end{widetext} We can now proceed with this idea and track the length of a material line over an arbitrary time $\mathcal{T} = m \tau$ if the constituting tracer pairs are initially separated by a distance $d_0$ (see Fig. \ref{fig:line_stretching}).
 Mathematically, this is written as

-where the indices $i$ and $\nu$ run respectively over the pairs constituting the material curve, and the time intervals.
-Equation \ref{l_T} tells us that the length of the material curve at all times depends only on the distribution of the top two eigenvalues of the strain-rate tensor and the orientation of the constituting pairs, along the material curve.
-Substituting $l_\mathcal{T}$ from Eq. \ref{l_T} in Eq. \ref{eq:S_lag} and realizing that $l_0 = n d_0$, we get the topological entropy as
+where the extra index $i$ runs over the tracer pairs.
+Equation \ref{l_T} together with Eq. \ref{eqn:expression_dt} tells us that the length of the material curve at any time $\mathcal{T} = m\tau$ can be constructed from the distribution of the top two eigenvalues ($\lambda_\nu,\zeta_\nu$) of the strain-rate tensor and the orientation ($\theta_\nu, \phi_\nu$) of the constituent pairs along the material curve.
+Plugging Eq. \ref{l_T} in Eq. \ref{eq:S_lag} and realizing that $l_0 = n d_0$, we get the topological entropy as